twumm/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+* Map always creates a new array with the result of the function passed on every element in the original array.

 2. What is the difference between a function and a method?